chapel-lang/chapel/man/chpl.rst

     Specify a C library search path on the C compiler command line.

-**--make <make utility>**

-    Specify the gmake-compatible utility that should be used when compiling the generated code.

 **-O, --[no-]optimize**

     Causes the generated C code to be compiled with [without] optimizations